-Aqualine Bhungru, founded by social entrepreneur Rathin Bhadhra, is a leading enterprise in water conservation.
+Aqualine Bhungru, founded by social entrepreneur Rathin Bhadra, is a leading enterprise in water conservation.
 Its flagship initiative, “Pani Ki Kheti,” uses geo-hydrology technology to store rainwater underground, boosting groundwater levels for multiple uses.

 Recognized by the Jharkhand government, this eco-friendly solution helps prevent droughts and floods while ensuring irrigation support.
 Aqualine Bhungru focuses on sustainable practices that empower communities and enhance water access for farmers.